Skip to main content

 Building the Authentication System

 We need user registration and login.
-Create a simple JWT-based auth system.
+Let's build a simple JWT-based auth system.
 First, add a secret to your .env:

 JWT_SECRET="your-super-secret-key-change-this"